About Our Literary Agency...

 Founded in 1991, our agency's purpose has remained steadfastto work creatively and honestly with writers to maximize the potential value of their book ideas and aspiring careers.
 We work primarily with non-fiction and historical fiction authors.
 Being "of service" also recognizes our responsibility to editors and publishers to represent high-quality writers and help them create best-selling books and long-term beneficial relationships with our clients.

-To achieve significant results for our clients, we work closely with them in shaping their ideas into appealing proposals and books.
-We work with many award-winning authors and leading content experts including: Matt May, Rich Sheridan, Lynn Robinson, Jeff Thull, Jeanne Meister, Braden Kelley, Rod Pyle, Ashley Davis Bush, Jeff Cioletti, et. al. Our agency's services include:
+To achieve significant results for our clients, we work closely with them in shaping their ideas into impactful proposals and books.
+We work with many award-winning authors and leading content experts including: Matt May, Rich Sheridan, Lynn Robinson, Jeff Thull, Jeanne Meister, Braden Kelley, Rod Pyle, Ashley Davis Bush, Molly Fletcher, Tom Koulopoulos, et. al. Our agency's services include:

 ||digital content coaching